emile22/draft-stephan-green-use-cases/draft-stephan-green-use-cases.md

 AI training is a computationally intensive task that consumes a significant amount of energy.
 Optimizing the energy efficiency of distributed AI training workloads can reduce costs, improve sustainability, and enable more widespread adoption of AI technologies.
 There is an impact not only for the network consumption, rather than the compute consumption.

 ### Requirements for GREEN WG
+- East-West Traffic Monitoring: Standardized mechanisms for monitoring the volume, type, and characteristics of East-West traffic.
 - Workload Characterization: Standardized methods for characterizing the energy consumption profile of AI training workloads.
-Energy-Aware Scheduling: APIs for scheduling training jobs based on energy prices, grid conditions, and other energy-related factors.
+- Energy-Aware Scheduling: APIs for scheduling training jobs based on energy prices, grid conditions, and other energy-related factors.
 - Data Compression and Optimization: Techniques for reducing the volume of data transferred during distributed training.
 - Dynamic Resource Allocation: Mechanisms for dynamically adjusting the number of active nodes based on training progress and energy availability.
 - Resource co-location, so the data used for processing can be as close as possible to the data crunching machines.